 Consult an Experienced California Personal Injury Attorney About Your Car Accident TBI Case

 A TBI diagnosis can change your life—and not in a positive way.
-At the Inland Empire Law Group, we understand the catastrophic effect this type of car accident injury can have on you and your family.
+At Inland Empire Law Group, our personal injury attorneys understand the catastrophic effect this type of car accident injury can have on you and your family.
 We've helped numerous clients in similar situations obtain the compensation they deserve.
-Contact us today at (888) 694-3529 or (909) 481-0100 to discuss your case and find out how we can help you.
-The consulation is free.
-You can also submit your information in our convenient web form or our online chat form.
-We will promptly respond to your inquiry.
+Contact us today at (888) 694-3529 or (909) 481-0100 for a free consultation to discuss your case and find out how we can help you.
+You can also submit your information in our convenient web form or our online chat form and we will promptly respond to your inquiry.